A Medieval Knight Re-Enactor Dies After Impaling Himself On His Own Lance

-A Medieval re-enactor has died over the weekend after impaling himself on his own lance at a Renaissance Fair in Williamstown.
+A medieval re-enactor has died over the weekend after impaling himself on his own lance at a Renaissance Fair in Williamstown.
 Peter Barclay, 52, of Virginia, and also known as Master Terafan Greydragon, was performing at an event in Kentucky on Saturday when the freak incident occurred.

 According to the New York Post, Barclay was on horseback and “attempting to spear a paper plate on the ground — when his metal-tipped lance hit the ground and flipped back toward him.”